confianceai/renault-welding-use-case/documentation/index.md

 ## Dataset

-The dataset contains 22,851 images split among three different welding seams.
-An important property of this dataset is that it is highly unbalanced.
-There are only 500 KO images in the entire dataset.
+	The provided dataset has 114231 pictures of welding in full HD (approximatively 31 Go of data).
+These images are labelled to indicate if the welding is OK or KO .and concerns 12 different types of welding seams.
+Most of images are in full HD resolution (1920*1080)  but a part are in 960*540 .
+	This dataset is provided with an additional parquet file (fig 1.1) that contains metadata of all images

 Here is below some examples of weldings `OK` and `KO` on two different welding seams `c10` and `c19`.